awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 The AWS JDBC Driver for MySQL is a client driver designed for the high availability of Aurora MySQL\.
 The driver is drop\-in compatible with the MySQL Connector/J driver\.
 To install or upgrade your connector, replace the MySQL connector \.jar file \(located in the application CLASSPATH\) with the AWS JDBC Driver for MySQL \.jar file, and update the connection URL prefix from `jdbc:mysql://` to `jdbc:mysql:aws://`\.

 The AWS JDBC Driver for MySQL takes full advantage of the failover capabilities of Aurora MySQL\.
 In the event of a failover, the driver queries the cluster directly for the new topology instead of using DNS resolution\.
-By querying the cluster directly, the driver is able to connect to the new primary faster in a reliable and predictable manner, avoiding potential delays caused by DNS resolution\.
+By querying the cluster directly, the driver can connect to the new primary faster in a reliable and predictable manner\.
+This approach helps avoid potential delays caused by DNS resolution\.

 The AWS JDBC Driver for MySQL supports IAM database authentication\.
 For more information, see [AWS IAM Database Authentication](https://github.com/awslabs/aws-mysql-jdbc#aws-iam-database-authentication) in the AWS JDBC Driver for MySQL GitHub repository\.
 For more information about IAM database authentication, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.